A Maryland business executive wanted to buy the Baltimore Sun. Now he may try to buy the rest of Tribune’s newspapers.

 Tim Ragones, a spokesman for the Tribune board’s special committee, which is assessing bids for the company, declined to comment.

-The eleventh-hour stalemate between Bainum and Freeman casts uncertainty on the fate of the Baltimore Sun and also presents an alternative fate for other Tribune newspapers, where journalists are fearful of Alden’s reputation for job-slashing and selling off newspapers’ real-estate assets.
+The 11th-hour stalemate between Bainum and Freeman casts uncertainty on the fate of the Baltimore Sun and also presents an alternative fate for other Tribune newspapers, where journalists are fearful of Alden’s reputation for job-slashing and selling off newspapers’ real estate assets.

 Bainum’s plan had been to put the Sun and its local affiliates — Annapolis-based Capital Gazette and the Carroll County Times — under control of a nonprofit entity, Sunlight for All Institute.